azuchibean/AI_Steps_App/README.md

-# comp4968final_project
+# isa_projet
-Final project for COMP4968: Serverless computing and microservices
+Final project for COMP4537 - ISA

 # to start venv, do python -m venv venv first
 venv\Scripts\activate to activate venv when in backend, deactivate when done